thorntail/thorntail/README.md

 Wildfly application server wrapped around it to support each application's use-case.

+> Note: WildFly Swarm requires Maven 3.2.x or higher for building your application.

 # Project Configuration

 In a normal WAR-based maven `pom.xml`, simply add the following